Worton, Wiltshire

 Worton is a village and civil parish about 3 mi southwest of Devizes in Wiltshire.
 It is near the northern edge of Salisbury Plain in central southern England.

 History

 The first recorded mention of Worton was in a document of 1173.

 Manor Farmhouse, on the south side of the High Street, began as a timber-framed building in the 16th century then was encased in brick in the 18th.
-The Grange, nearby to the west, is a 17th-century timber-frame building with later extensions.
+The Grange, nearby to the west, is a 17th-century timber-framed building with later extensions.

 Worton (and neighbouring Marston) were tithings of Potterne parish.
 In 1852, after Christ Church at Worton was consecrated, the tithings became a chapelry of Potterne.
 Worton and Marston later became separate civil parishes, formalised in 1894.

 Geography

 The Bulkington Brook forms the southwestern boundary of the parish.
 The village is elongated, set around its High Street.
 The hamlet of Cuckold's Green is at the east end of Worton village.

 Marston lies just to the south, and Potterne to the east, where the A360 road passes.